 When you look over the course of Helen’s life, you really wonder.
 She was first abducted as a ten year-old by Theseus.
 Then she was stolen back.
 Then not long afterwards, there was a mini-conflict over who would get to marry her during which she had no say at all.
 From there, she was Queen of Sparta until Paris arrived.
 She was stolen, she was stolen back.
 When Paris died, she was even ‘inherited’ by his brothers.
 Her beauty made her a commodity, not a person.
 We accept that just about every other female figure within the Trojan war had absolutely no say on where she went or who she had to marry or have sex with.
 Why do we still cock an eyebrow at Helen and insist she must have been no better than she should be?
 As a child reading The Luck of Troy, I never questioned Helen’s silent acceptance of what was happening to her.
-As an adult, I really questioned whether it made sense.
+As an adult, I really wondered whether it made sense.
 But on reflection, what choice did she have?
 She is trapped in the city and they have her son.

 The more I think about it, the more I can feel my hackles rise.
 So, so many female figures in history have had their reputations trampled through the mud.
 Look at the Wars of the Roses – Margaret of Anjou was called an adulteress, Elizabeth Woodville was accused of witchcraft, Elizabeth of York had rumours spread about her that she had an affair with her uncle.
 Even in the twentieth century, Christine Keeler was blamed for much of went on within the Profumo affair even though it was quite apparent that she had been manipulated by various powerful older men.
 Monica Lewinsky was blamed for Bill Clinton’s indiscretions even though she was a young intern.
 If Time is indeed ‘up’ for misogyny, women should also shed their suspicion and actually have some sympathy for Helen.

 What is striking in The Luck of Troy is quite how much is not said.
 In the approximately two decades since I last read this book, I have picked up quite a lot about Greek mythology and I have also become an adult.
 When Polyxena mentions that her brother Polydorus had been sent away from the city to safety, I winced.
 The poor boy was sent to local king Polymestor, who murdered the child when he heard that Troy had fallen out of fear of retributions from the Greeks.
 When Cassandra remarks sadly that Hector’s son would never learn to speak his father’s name, I had no idea what this meant.
 Nine year-old me genuinely thought how strange that they would not mention the name just because Hector was now dead.
 I read Adele Geras’ Troy about five years later and in all honesty, what happened to Astyanax still makes me teary-eyed.
 Having had a son of my own has not helped this.
 That child’s death has left a mark on me in a way that few other ‘fictional’ deaths ever have.
 My point is that Roger Lancelyn Green is versed in classical literature in a manner that is rare among writers of children’s fiction.
-But when I think back on my early reading of this book, I picture a child walking down a path with pitch darkness on either side.
+But when I think back on my early reading of this book, I picture a little girl walking down a path with pitch darkness on either side.
 I did not know what dangers lurked just beyond the reach of the story.